 Crazy Night Time Leg Cramps with Hepatitis C

 Painful leg cramps are one of the craziest things you will ever endure.
 Not only are they ultra humiliating, there is nothing in the whole world you can do about it.
 They seem to strike when you are deep in REM sleep leaving you in the most vulnerable position ever.
 I cannot think of a simpler way to describe it: You kind of go insane for a while.
 While the story is usually funny the next day, it is never ever funny while it is happening.
-Once again, I am probably the extreme.
-I have End Stage Liver Disease. or cirrhosis from Hepatitis C and when my body becomes imbalanced or my muscles are overexerted, the leg cramps I have experienced are pure craziness.
-Leg cramps
+If you have End Stage Liver Disease or cirrhosis, or Hepatitis C you know that when your body becomes imbalanced or your muscles are overexerted, the leg cramps are pure craziness.
+Leg cramps from Hell…

 I have had them for years.
 Little did I know that they were one of many signs that my liver was failing.
 At one point, internet advice had me keeping a bag of tortilla chips beside my bed along with a large bottle of water.
 When I felt that stab starting, I would guzzle water and cram chips into my mouth.
 Literally, I crammed them in.
 Sometimes the muscle spasms lasted off and on for up to an hour.
 I have tried everything in the book and, you guessed it – You’re going to hear about all the causes and cures for leg cramps that work and some that don’t.
 I am saving the best for last.

 First, I have to tell this story.
-One time I was hosting a foreign exchange student from Italy when a leg cramp hit.
-She had been with me for about a month.
-We were sitting in the living room watching a movie.
-It was her absolute favorite thing to do on a Friday night.
-That is because in her country, all the American films were voiced over by Italian actors.
+Before I was diagnosed with liver disease, I was hosting a foreign exchange student from Italy when a leg cramp hit.
+She’d been with me for about a month.
+We were doing her favorite thing on a Friday night – sitting in the living room watching a movie.
+In her country, all the American films were voiced over by Italian actors.
 Their words did not match their lips!
 Martina loved hearing Brad Pitt, Johnny Depp, and Angelina Joie’s real voice.
 So she was thrilled to settle in for a big salad and home-made pasta.
 You bet I let her cook!
 Mama Mia!

 About an hour in, I threw my leg up on the coffee table and begged her to pull my toes toward my face.
 She thought she misunderstood me and just stared for a moment.
 “Please!”
 I begged her, “pull my toes!”
 She willingly obliged as I screamed out orders like, “Harder!
 No!
 To the left.
 Grab my pinkie.
 Hurry!”